Covid-19 Travel Frequently Asked Questions

-A. No. Unless your claim is because you, your partner or anyone due to travel with you have caught COVID-19, there is no cover for any claim arising from quarantine or travel restrictions due to government orders, warnings, advisories, regulations, directives, prohibitions, or border closures, relating to a current or previous epidemic or pandemic (including, but not limited to, COVID-19 and any mutation, strain, or variation of COVID-19) declared by the World Health Organization or by any official governmental body or health authority.
+A. No. Unless your claim is because you, your partner or anyone due to travel with you have caught COVID-19, there is no cover for any claim arising from quarantine or travel restrictions due to government orders (including any local or national lockdowns), warnings, advisories, regulations, directives, prohibitions, or border closures, relating to a current or previous epidemic or pandemic (including, but not limited to, COVID-19 and any mutation, strain, or variation of COVID-19) declared by the World Health Organization or by any official governmental body or health authority.

 Q. Can I claim if my travel provider has gone bankrupt?